 At Salusbury we use the Jigsaw PSHE scheme of work.
 Jigsaw combines PSHE, emotional literacy, mindfulness, social skills, and spiritual development.
 Jigsaw is designed as a whole-school approach with all year groups working on the same theme at the same time.

-From September to July, year groups study six half termly units of work, delivered in an age-and-stage appropriate way so that the needs of the children are met.
+In their PSHE lessons, children study six half termly units of work, delivered in an age-and-stage appropriate way so that the needs of the children are met.

 The units (called ‘puzzles’) are:

 - Celebrating Difference

 The activities undertaken assist in developing skills and attributes such as resilience, self-esteem, risk-management, team working and critical thinking.
 The children take part in discussion, role-play, games, investigations, and problem-solving activities.
 In doing so they recognise their own worth and are proud of their achievements, work well with others and become increasingly responsible for their own learning.